 Before diluting the soy sauce, make sure you can use the resulting quantity in two days or it will spoil.
 The diluted product can only be stored in a closed refrigerator.

 There are several ways to prepare soy sauce for rolls:

 - Mix 100 ml of soy sauce with 80 ml of cold boiled water and 10 g of mirin.
 A simple sauce for sushi is ready!

 - Combine 130 ml of soy sauce, 100 ml of water and 30 g of mirin in a saucepan.
 Heat the mixture well, then cool and serve for sushi.
 The taste of such a sauce is richer and more original.

-- Pour 15 g of kelp in 250 ml of water, then boil everything over low heat for five minutes and leave to infuse for half hours.
-You can use kombu seaweed, but in this case you will have to cook it for about two hours.
+- Pour 15 g of kelp into 250 ml of water, then boil everything over low heat for five minutes and leave to infuse for half an hour.
+You can use kombu seaweed, but in this case, you will have to cook it for about two hours.
 Cool the finished broth and mix it with soy sauce in equal proportions.
 This option turns out to be the most unusual, with a brightly pronounced sea flavor.

 Now you know how to dilute soy sauce for sushi.
-Feel free to experiment with classic Katana soy sauce and others ingredients for cooking Asian dishes to surprise family and friends with real Asian treats!
+Feel free to experiment with classic Katana soy sauce and other ingredients for cooking Asian dishes to surprise your family and friends with real Asian treats!